 The population levels in Table 1 above are utilized as the City's current population projections for this CIE update to determine the City's public facility needs during the 5-year planning period from 2022/23 to 2026/27.
 City staff has calculated there are 6,389 dwelling units approved in site plans by the City but unbuilt as of July 2021 which provides an estimated future population capacity of 21,083 using the average Doral household size from the U.S. Census (3.3 persons/household).
-Combining these unbuilt dwelling units with other historical data shows that Doral can sufficiently accommodate future growth through 2027 and thru the projected time period of 2040.
+Combining these unbuilt dwelling units with other historical data shows that Doral can sufficiently accommodate future growth through thru 2030.